-Sonja TERPSTRA: Contrary to what Ms Crozier says it is actually not a mess, because what I can say is that just recently Ambulance Victoria and the unions reached agreement on the Ambulance Victoria enterprise agreement, and I can say that the turnout rate for people voting on this agreement was at 78.9 per cent.
-So what that actually means is that employees who work for Ambulance Victoria and our paramedics had confidence to turn out to the extent of 78.9 per cent.
-The voter turnout was extraordinary, because as a former trade union official I can tell you that some voter turnout on some of these EBAs is as low as 50 per cent, and that is always concerning, but there was such a high turnout, and 97.3 per cent of those people who turned out voted in support of the enterprise agreement.
-So what that tells me is that the workers and the workforce and Ambulance Victoria were able to reach agreement, which is what we actually want to see, despite all the negativity that comes from Ms Crozier over there.
-What we see is that actually workers and the employer were able to agree on reaching an important agreement that will see the delivery of tangible improvements for people who are paramedics, from their experience at work to how they are supported, to their salary and career, to work-life balance and mobility and to improved equity and access to conditions and opportunity.
+Sonja TERPSTRA: Contrary to what Ms Crozier says, it is actually not a mess, because what I can say is that just recently Ambulance Victoria and the unions reached agreement on the Ambulance Victoria enterprise bargaining agreement, and I can say that the turnout rate for people voting on this agreement was at 78.9 per cent.
+What that actually means is that employees who work for Ambulance Victoria and our paramedics had confidence to turn out to the extent of 78.9 per cent.
+The voter turnout was extraordinary, because as a former trade union official I can tell you that some voter turnout on some of these EBAs is as low as 50 per cent, and that is always concerning.
+But there was such a high turnout, and 97.3 per cent of those people who turned out voted in support of the enterprise agreement.

+What that tells me is that the workers in the workforce and Ambulance Victoria were able to reach agreement, which is what we actually want to see, despite all the negativity that comes from Ms Crozier over there.
+What we see is that workers and the employer were able to agree on reaching an important agreement that will see the delivery of tangible improvements for people who are paramedics, from their experience at work to how they are supported, to their salary and career, to work-life balance and mobility and to improved equity and access to conditions and opportunity.
 Now, that is important because we do not want people to leave.
-Often people go and work for an organisation like that, and burnout is a thing that often drives people away.
+Often when people go and work for an organisation like that, burnout is the thing that drives them away.
 So Ambulance Victoria is doing a great job in recognising and listening to their workforce and making sure they can get around the bargaining table and reach agreement on things that are important to their workers.

-Also importantly the agreement recognises the need to deliver a better end-of-shift experience so more paramedics can leave work on time, because what was happening was that paramedics could not get home, they could not get home to their families and rest and recover.
+Also importantly the agreement recognises the need to deliver a better end-of-shift experience so more paramedics can leave work on time, because what was happening was that paramedics could not get home to their families and rest and recover.
 So this is an important agreement, and I congratulate Ambulance Victoria and of course importantly the unions - the Victorian Ambulance Union and the United Workers Union - for their collaborative and constructive approach to these negotiations.
-So the agreement is now with the Fair Work Commission, and hopefully that will be approved in due course.
+The agreement is now with the Fair Work Commission, and hopefully it will be approved in due course.